Eric Ozario

-Eric Alexander Ozario is an Konkani music composer and cultural activist, and the founder of Mandd Sobhann, a leading Konkani cultural organization.
+Eric Alexander Ozario (18 May 1949 – 29 August 2025) was an Indian Konkani music composer, cultural activist, trade unionist and the founder of Mandd Sobhann, a leading Konkani cultural organization.
 He also founded Kalaangann, a Konkani heritage centre.
 Ozario was instrumental in Konkani being approved as an optional language in school education in the state of Karnataka.
-He has also been the secretary general of the Jagotik Konknni Songhotton (JKS – Global Konkani Organisation) for many years.
+He had also been the secretary general of the Jagotik Konknni Songhotton (JKS – Global Konkani Organisation) for many years.

+Early life

+Ozario was born in 1949 in Mangalore.
+He developed an early interest in Konkani music and cultural identity, which later influenced his life’s work.
+His legacy as a composer and cultural activist began with the foundation of Mandd Sobhann, through which he promoted Konkani music locally and internationally.

+Career

-In 2009 Ozario participated in a movement to protest a plan to cut trees in Mangalore.
-Ozario's biography, 'The Indefatigable Crusader' was released in 2014.
+In 2009, Ozario participated in a movement to protest a plan to cut trees in Mangalore.
+Ozario's biography, The Indefatigable Crusader was released in 2014.

+Death

+Ozario died from kidney disease on 29 August 2025, at the age of 76, in Mangaluru.